Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 # How to Run
 ## Step 0: please download Glove vectors to used LSTM
-due to githubs file size limitation this cannot be included in the repository , so download , unzip and move the files into the loader folder
+due to githubs file size limitation this cannot be included in the repository , so download , unzip and move the files into the Prototype/loader folder
 ```
 wget http://nlp.stanford.edu/data/glove.6B.zip
 unzip glove.6b.zip